bruceravel/demeter/documentation/Athena/examples/data.rst

 scan has not yet been calibrated.

 Fixing this requires two steps.
 First, open the `alignment tool
-<../process/align.html>`__ by selecting :quoted:`Align scans` from the
+<../process/align.html>`__ by selecting :guilabel:`Align scans` from
-Data menu.
+the main menu.
 The two scans are plotted as the derivative of |mu|
 (E).
-The first scan in the list, ``fe.060``, is automatically selected in the :quoted:`Standard` menu.
-The second scan is highlighted in the groups list and is displayed as the :quoted:`Other`.
+The first scan in the list, ``fe.060``, is automatically selected in the :guilabel:`Standard` menu.
+The second scan is highlighted in the groups list and is displayed as the :guilabel:`Other`.

 These are very clean data, so the automatic alignment algorithm should work well.
 Click the :kbd:`Auto align,light` button.
 If you data is